dapphub/keeper/README.md

 or otherwise producing blocks, publishing price feeds, or poking smart contract systems such as Maker or the Ethereum Alarm Clock.

-Since most keepers want to run as many profitable daemons as possible, writing a Keeper daemon is a good way to ensure that any theoretically incentivized actions presented by your system actually get executed.
+Since keepers want to run as many profitable daemons as possible, writing a Keeper plugin is a good way to ensure that any theoretically incentivized actions presented by your system actually get executed.

 Getting started
 ---------------

-To start Keeper with the default set of daemons:
+To start the default set of Keeper daemons:

     git clone https://github.com/nexusdev/keeper
     cd keeper
-    docker-compose up
+    bin/keeper start

-If you have all the dependencies installed (see `Dockerfile`), you can also just run Keeper directly:
+Keeper uses Docker to run and manage its daemons, so you need to install Docker before you can use `keeper start`, `keeper stop`, etc.

-    bin/keeper poloniex
+However, if you have the dependencies installed (see `Dockerfile`), you can also just run the Keeper daemons manually on your machine:

     bin/keeper feedbase-daemon

 The same configuration file (`~/.keeper.json`) is used in both cases.